-Open and transparent communication with the Group's stakeholders is a key element that helps shape the Group's ESG vision, policies and practices.
-This ESG report serves as an essential tool to engage the Group's stakeholders in order to understand and address their concerns and interests.
+Open and transparent communication with the Group's stakeholders is a key element in helping to shape the Group's environmental, social and governance visions, policies and practices.
+This ESG report is an essential tool to engage the Group's stakeholders in order to understand and address their concerns and interests.
+The Group has a wide range of stakeholders, including the Group's employees, customers, suppliers, industry associations, shareholders and investors, as well as the community-level stakeholders.
+The Group actively engages with a wide range of stakeholders through group discussions, seminars and surveys.

-The Group's stakeholders include the Group's employees, customers, suppliers, industry association and the community.
-Relying on the Group's previous stakeholder engagement results and on-going engagement channels, the Group continues to gather impartial insights on its ESG performance and top areas of improvement from business operations.
-Stakeholder engagement materiality assessment results were analysed in line with the requirements of the ESG Reporting Guide of the Stock Exchange.
-The following aspects were noted to be of key importance to the Group by its stakeholders, which are described in more detail in this ESG Report:
+Relying on the Group's past stakeholder engagement results and ongoing communication channel, the Group continues to gather fair insights on environmental, social and governance performance and prioritize areas for improvement in its business operations.
+The results of the stakeholder engagement materiality assessment were analyzed in accordance with the requirements of the ESG Reporting Guide.
+The following areas were identified by stakeholders as being of importance to the Group and are detailed in this ESG report.

-Topics Material aspects Employment and labour practices Employment Employee benefits and welfare Care for employees Health and safety Development and training Labour standards Operating practices Supply chain management Product responsibility Anti-corruption Environmental protection Emissions Use of resources The environment and natural resources Community investment Community investment Regulatory compliance Regulatory compliance
+Topics Material aspects Employment and labor practices Employment Employee benefits and welfare Care for employees Health and safety Development and training Labor standards Operating practices Supply chain management Product responsibility Anti-corruption Environmental protection Emissions Use of resources The environment and natural resources Climate change Community investment Community investment Regulatory compliance Regulatory compliance

-Table 1 Material ESG aspects of the Group
+Table 1: Material ESG aspects of the Group